fabiodan/57ce68b3320983dcba6084e7c8f27b4a/README.md

 1. Clone this repo
 2. `yarn install` from this repo's directory
-3. `npm run storybook` to spin up the webpack server
+3. `yarn run storybook` to spin up the webpack server
 4. Storybook should be running on port `9001`.
 Visit `localhost:9001` to view the application.
 5. Toggle the **Actions Panel** with `⌘⇧C`.